Jeremiah Chapter 45

 This message of hope to the faithful scribe, Baruch, was delivered “in the fourth year of Jehoiakim”, the same year in which Baruch went to the temple and read the scroll of Jeremiah’s prophecies.

 We know that Baruch was a very good friend of Jeremiah’s.
 He acted as secretary to Jeremiah when he wrote the prophecies that Jeremiah spoke with his mouth.
 This chapter is looking back to the 4th year of the reign of Jehoiakim.

 Jeremiah 45:2 “Thus saith the LORD, the God of Israel, unto thee, O Baruch;”

-Whom he knew by name and had a regard for, and honors with this prophecy.
-And, being an Israelite, both in a literal and spiritual sense, he addresses him as the God of Israel.
+The LORD knew Baruch by name; regarded him, and honored him with this prophecy.
+And Jeremiah, being an Israelite, both in a literal and spiritual sense, addresses Him as the God of Israel.
 And as being his covenant God.
 In whom he should put his trust, and from whom he might expect safety and protection in the worst of times.
 And to whose sovereign will, in all the dispensations of his providence, he ought to have humbly and patiently submitted.

 This prophecy is very unusual, in that it was addressed to an individual.
 This means that the general prophecy against the family of Judah did not include Baruch.

 Jeremiah 45:3 “Thou didst say, Woe is me now! for the LORD hath added grief to my sorrow; I fainted in my sighing, and I find no rest.”

 “Woe is me!”
 Baruch felt anxiety as his own cherished plans of a bright future were apparently dashed; even death became a darkening peril (compare verse 5).
 Also, he was possibly pressed by human questionings about God carrying through with such calamity (compare verse 4).
 Jeremiah spoke to encourage him (verse 2).